 Shamir Allibhai on a panel at the John F. Kennedy School of Government, Harvard University.

-Shamir used to be Head of Digital for the Doha Film Institute, which originated as a partnership between Robert de Niro and Qatar, and oversaw web, mobile, and social product development and editorial.
-Since moving to San Francisco, he has worked with Bitcoin/blockchain/cryptocurrency tech for a YC startup; with virtual reality for Facebook Oculus; and to develop a kinematics AI repository for the entertainment industries.
+Previously, Shamir was Head of Digital for the Doha Film Institute, which originated as a partnership between Robert de Niro and Qatar, and he oversaw web, mobile, and social product management and editorial.
+Since moving to San Francisco, he has worked with blockchain/cryptocurrency tech for SFOX (YC S14, Series A: $22M); with virtual reality for Facebook Oculus; and to develop a kinematics AI repository for the entertainment industries.

 For more info: LinkedIn